LaModel-MG/Functionalization-BiEntropy/README.md

-Here are two versions of the scripts: one to run with Python > 3.6 and the other one to run with Python 2.7 and 3.6.
+Here are two versions of the scripts: one to run with Python > 3.6 (**recommended**) and the other one to run with Python 2.7 and 3.6.

 1. Create a folder, ex. myBientropy
 2. Copy the functionalized folders to it (myBientropy)